NoahGWood/ArkOS32/sphinx/source/coding-style.rst

 Ark kernel coding style
 =========================

+The Ark Kernel will follow the Linux Kernel coding style which is included, modified for Ark below:

 This is a short document describing the preferred coding style for the ark kernel.
 Coding style is very personal, and I won't **force** my views on anybody, but this is what goes for anything that I have to be